About Automating Society

 - to expand the evidence base on ADM in Europe; trying to cover also positive examples and raise attention to – potentially unused / underused – opportunities and chances of ADM systems;

 - to raise policy makers’ awareness of the implications of using ADM with a focus on the public sector;

 - to develop advocacy and policy positions with regard to the governance of automated decision-making in the EU;

 - to widen and deepen the network of researchers we initiated for the first edition of the report.

-The 2020 edition is expected to be published later this year.
+The 2020 edition is expected to be published in October.